pigatron-industries/pigatron-industries.github.io/_posts/2022-05-13-Musical-Tuning.md

 $$log_2(2/1) + log_2(3/2) = log_2(3/1)$$

-There is no peak at the fifth.
 The interval 3/1 can be called a tritave (Also a perfect twelfth, but this name is based on step sizes in 12 edo).

+Note also, there is no peak at the fifth like the other graphs.

 These intervals fit better with a 13 note equally divided tritave.
 This is the basis of the [Bohlen-Pierce scale](https://en.wikipedia.org/wiki/Bohlen%E2%80%93Pierce_scale).